FyroxEngine/rg3d.rs/src/_posts/2025-01-21-fyrox-game-engine-0.36.md

 ## Minor Improvements

-- Ability to enable/disable scissor test from custom shaders
-- Ability to specify depth func in custom shaders
-- Ability to fetch graphics server capabilities
-- Do not reallocate gpu buffer if there's enough space for data already
-- Discard scaling from rotation matrix before passing it to bounding shape - fixes clipping issues of light sources
-- Do not skip light scatter rendering even if there's no fragments lit - fixes flashing of light scattering
+There's a new ability to enable/disable scissor test and to specify depth func in custom shaders.
+Graphics server can now provide its capabilities, which in their turn dictates which rendering techniques can be used.

 ## Multi-selection in ListView Widget